 The human body is only able to manage a certain amount of alcohol.
 The liver can process about one ounce of liquor per hour.
 Drinking more than that amount will result in toxic levels of alcohol building up in the blood.
 When too much alcohol overwhelms the liver, bloodstream, and body tissues it will lead to poisoning.

 The guidelines published by the NIAAA help us to know what safe drinking looks like.
 They state that women should drink no more than three drinks in a given day or seven drinks per week.
 Men should not exceed 4 drinks in a given day or 14 drinks per week.
 Blood alcohol concentration can reach the legal limit of .08 g/dl quickly.
 For a woman it means drinking 4 drinks in a two-hour period.
 For a man, 5 drinks in that same time span.

 When toxic alcohol levels occur it means the body is not able to metabolize it.
 This can result in very serious health risks.
-The person will express these symptoms and signs of alcohol poisoning next day:
+The person will express these signs and symptoms of alcohol poisoning next day: